HardyUnine/House-Prices-Model/explanations/report.md

 ### Required Methodologies

-Throughout this project, we are expected to apply **all** of the following statistical techniques:
+Throughout this project, we tried to apply the following statistical techniques:

 1. **Classical Statistical Inference**
    - Sample mean and variance